loadingalias/cargo-rail/README.md

 # cargo-rail

-**Monorepo split/sync for Rust workspaces**
+**The Rust Monorepo Tool**

-Split crates from a monorepo into standalone repositories while preserving full git history.
-Bidirectional sync keeps monorepo and split repos in perfect harmony.
+Split Rust crates from Cargo workspaces into standalone repositories while preserving full git history.
+Bidirectional sync keeps your monorepo and split repos in perfect harmony.

 ---